TylerGillson/cpsc433/SourceCode/README.txt

 1. In the cpsc433/src directory, compile all java files with: javac *.java
 2. Run the system with: java -Xss20m Driver "../config.txt" "../[input file name]"
-3. The file config.txt contains parameters for all of the soft constraint penalties and their weights.
+3. The file config.txt contains the following parameters:

+	- Parameters for each of the soft constraint penalties and their respective weights.

 	Genetic Algorithm Parameters:

-The following parameters are located between lines 14-17 of Driver.java.

 	1. pop_init	- The number of candidate solutions to create as the initial population.
 	2. pop_max 	- The maximum size for any given generation.
 	3. cull_num - How many of the least fit members of the population to remove once pop_max is reached.
 	4. gen_max	- How many generations to run the genetic algorithm for.

 	Output Parameters:

 	1. print_data - If set to true, each new generation's average, minimum, and maximum Eval scores are printed to standard output.
 	2. print_prs  - If set to true, each new child's Eval score is printed to standard output.